 Free entry, please consider making a donation

-This exhibition is on the First Floor
+This exhibition is on the Second Floor

 Information on Ikon Gallery’s accessibility is available here